 Housing for all, in thriving and diverse communities

 Housing Alliance Delaware is a statewide nonprofit with offices in Wilmington and Dover.
-The Housing Alliance was created in 2017 by the merger of two longstanding Delaware nonprofit agencies, the Delaware Housing Coalition and the Homeless Planning Council.
+The Housing Alliance was created in 2017 by the merger of two longstanding Delaware nonprofit agencies, the Delaware Housing Coalition and the Homeless Planning Council of Delaware.
 Through the recognition that affordable housing and homelessness are unmistakably linked issues, Housing Alliance Delaware works with partners throughout the state to address the affordable housing needs in our communities and solve the crisis of homelessness.

 Housing Alliance Delaware operates four primary programs: Advocacy, Community Development, Centralized Intake, and the Delaware Continuum of Care.
 Our Advocacy program raises the profiles of the issues of housing affordability and homelessness in our communities, and advocates for solutions at the local and state levels.
 Our Community Development program supports and assists local groups throughout Delaware working to improve their communities.
 Our Centralized Intake program coordinates access to emergency shelter and housing resources for people experiencing homelessness throughout the state.